Slipperboard/firmware/README.md

 make wokwi-sanity # [CI]
 ```

-This checks that `wokwi.toml` and `diagram.json` are well-formed and reference
+This checks that `sim/wokwi.toml` and `sim/diagram.json` are well-formed and reference
 existing files.

 ## License